duhizjame/dino/README.md

 # dino
-Short dino game done as a school project for elementary school students in SystemPro
+Short dino game done as a school project for elementary school students in SystemPro.